Tulpa (film)

 Tulpa (Tulpa – Perdizioni mortali) is a 2012 Italian giallo-horror film co-written and directed by Federico Zampaglione.
 It premiered at the 2012 London FrightFest Film Festival and was released in Italy on 20 June 2013.

 Plot

-Lisa Boeri is a businesswoman with a secret double life: if during the day she is a busy and serious worker, the night she is an assiduous frequenter of the private club Tulpa, owned by a haunting Tibetan guru, where the sickest fantasies of customers become reality.
-But the fiery lovers who attended Lisa begin to die one by one in increasingly cruel ways, and the woman finds herself involved in the chain of murders.
-Forced to investigate on her own, not to discover her double life to the police, she will face a terrible escalation of death, mystery and eroticism.
+Lisa Boeri is a businesswoman with a secret double life.
+During the day she is a busy and serious worker, but at night she frequents the private club Tulpa, owned by a haunting Tibetan guru, where the sickest fantasies of customers become reality.
+As the fiery lovers who attended Lisa begin to die one by one in increasingly cruel ways, she realizes she's involved in the chain of murders.
+In order to keep her private life a secret, Lisa investigates alone - and faces a terrible escalation of death, mystery and eroticism.